mascaldotfr/CoRT/api/bin/bz/README.md

 # BZ

-This page documents the BZ API.
+This page documents the BZ API endpoint.

 ## URL